-The second chapter of the Upanishad is the conversation between Lord Siva and Lord Kumara who asked the former to explain about Chinmatra or the partless-one-essence which is indivisible.
+The second chapter of the Upanishad is the conversation between Lord Siva and Lord Kumara who asked the former to explain about Chinmatra or Absolute Consciousness.
+Chinmatra is partless-one-essence which is indivisible.

-It is I. It is you.
+Chinmatra is I. It is you.
 It is mysterious.
-It is the knower.
-It is the knowledge.
+That is the knower.
+It is knowledge.
 Mother, Father, Brother, Husband, Sutra, Viraj.
-It is the head, the body.
-It is within and it is without.
+That is the head, the body.
+Chinmatra is within and it is without.
 It is complete.
-It is the nectar.
-Clan.
-Home.
-Sun.
-Moon and stellar region.
+That is nectar, Clan, Home, Sun, Moon, and stellar region.
 It is the corn-field.
 Tranquil, Patience, Quality, and Witness.
 That is King, City, and Kingdom.
 It is Om, Chanting, Meditation, and Radiance.
 That is Wealth, Oblation, Victory, Heaven, and Atman.

 It is Absolute Consciousness

 It is absolute consciousness.
 Conceiving all things as Chinmatra is absolute consciousness.
-All the world is absolute consciousness.
-Matter and time are absolute consciousness.
+All the world is supreme consciousness.
+Matter and time are absolute or supreme consciousness.
 Everything is absolute consciousness.
 Self is embodied-consciousness.

 Sarvam Chinmatra Mevahi

-Apart from consciousness, there is no desire, no knowledge, no mantra, no God, No truth, No treasure or like.
-Everything, whatsoever it is or wheresoever it is, to the extent it goes, is absolute consciousness.
+Apart from consciousness, there is no desire.
+There is no knowledge, no mantra, and no God.
+There is no truth, no treasure, or the like.
+Everything, whatsoever it is or wheresoever it is, to the extent it goes, is Chinmatra.
 Distance makes no barrier.